Thermalization within a Stark manifold through Rydberg atom interactions

 We first cool and trap about $10^6$ rubidium-85 atoms in a magneto-optical trap using two 780~nm lasers that drive the $5s_{1/2} \rightarrow 5p_{3/2}$, $F=3 \rightarrow F=4$ cycling transition and the $F=2 \rightarrow F=3$ hyperfine pumping transition.
 To reach $n=34$ Rydberg states, pulsed 776~nm and 1265~nm lasers excite from $5p$ to $5d$ and then from $5d$ to Rydberg states with $nf$ character, respectively.
 The width of the Rydberg excitation pulse is 250~ns.

 In Fig.~\ref{fig:starkmap}(a) we see how the Stark effect shifts the energy eigenstates with $|m_j| = \frac{1}{2}, \frac{3}{2},$ and $\frac{5}{2}$.
-The initially degenerate high angular momentum states at $n=34$ fan out as the electric field increases, forming a nearly harmonic ladder.
-Each rung of this ladder is actually a closely spaced cluster of different $m_j$ states.
+The initially degenerate high angular momentum states at $n=34$ fan out as the electric field increases, forming a nearly-harmonic ladder.
+Each rung of this ladder is actually a closely spaced cluster of different $m_j$ states \cite{zimmerman_StarkStructureRydberg_1979}.

-We find the desired Stark cluster by first locking the frequency of the 1265~nm laser slightly below the energy of the zero-field high-$\ell$ $n=34$ manifold.
-This frequency is shown by the horizontal dashed line in Fig.~\ref{fig:starkmap}(a).
-Figure~\ref{fig:starkmap}(b) shows the number of atoms excited to Rydberg states as the electric field is increased.
-We choose the cluster of Stark states at about 3.9~V/cm as our initial state, which is highlighted in red and labeled 0 in Fig.~\ref{fig:starkmap}(a).
+We first lock the frequency of the 1265~nm laser slightly below the energy of the zero-field high-$\ell$ $n=34$ manifold, shown by the horizontal dashed line in Fig.~\ref{fig:starkmap}(a).
+Each peak in Fig.~\ref{fig:starkmap}(b) shows a Stark cluster tuning into resonance with the excitation laser as the electric field increases.
+We choose the Stark cluster at about 3.9~V/cm as our initial state, which is colored red and labeled 0 in Fig.~\ref{fig:starkmap}(a).
 Note that our laser excitation does not resolve the $m_j$ structure within a cluster.
-At this field, which is held constant throughout the experiment, the energy spacing between clusters is nearly equal.
-This nearly harmonic splitting arises from the primarily linear Stark shifts; in alkali atoms quantum defects are negligible for states with $\ell \geq 4$~\cite{zimmerman_StarkStructureRydberg_1979}.
+At this field, which is held constant throughout the experiment, the energy spacings between neighboring clusters are nearly equal and about 530 MHz.
+The anharmonicity in the spacing between clusters is smaller than the cluster widths, which range from 13 to 180 MHz.
+This nearly-harmonic splitting arises from the primarily linear Stark shifts; in alkali atoms quantum defects are negligible for states with $\ell \geq 4$~\cite{zimmerman_StarkStructureRydberg_1979}.

 Upon excitation to this initial cluster, atoms can immediately change electronic states through resonant dipole-dipole interactions and subsequently populate clusters across the manifold.
 Following the initial excitation, we set a fixed interaction time of 3~$\mu$s, which is smaller than the lifetime of these states but long enough for the state distribution to reach equilibrium.
 To quantify energy transport across the manifold, we measure the population distribution among six clusters above and below the initial cluster.